 What will be the impact of Brexit if I wish to move to the United Kingdom in order to live there?

-Until 31 October 2019
+Until 31 January 2020

-From 1 November 2019
+From 1 February 2020

-If the withdrawal agreement is ratified:
+When the withdrawal agreement is ratified:

 - Until 31 December 2020 (longer if the transition period is extended): the current situation is maintained.
 You may therefore still take up residence in the United Kingdom as long as you meet the conditions set out under EU law.

 If you settle in the United Kingdom before the end of the transition period, you are legally allowed to stay until 30 June 2021 and after this date if your 'pre-settled status' application is successful.

 In other words, if you settled in the United Kingdom before the end of the transition period (31/12/2020), but have not yet accumulated 5 years of continuous legal residence, you will need to apply for 'pre-settled status' before the 30 June 2021 in order to continue to live in the United Kingdom (see question 2).

 - Thereafter: if you wish to settle in the United Kingdom after the end of the transition period, you will no longer be covered by the withdrawal agreement but by the future agreements between the EU and the United Kingdom regarding future relations.
 At this stage, it is not possible to specify exactly what this means.
 European institutions and the Belgian authorities wish to maintain close links with the British authorities in the future.